-When hormones become out of balance, you often experience a wide variety of symptoms that can affect mood and energy and may also lead to more serious conditions like the development of uterine fibroids tumors, fibrocystic breasts or hormone positive cancers, among others.
+When hormones become out of balance, you often experience a wide variety of symptoms that can affect mood and energy and may also lead to more serious conditions like the development of hormone-positive cancers, among others.

 Probably the most common symptom that men may experience is Gynaecomastia, which is when a man starts to develop “breasts,” but in reality, it is the only body fat that is being stored in your pectorals, thus giving the illusion of having breasts.
 This can result in breast tenderness.

 Although hair loss can be seen as a natural effect of getting older, this is not always the case.
 The higher levels of estrogen promote loss of hair.